marmelab/react-admin/docs/FieldsForRelationships.md

 `<ReferenceField>` creates a `RecordContext` with the reference record, so you can use any component relying on this context (`<TextField>`, `<SimpleShowLayout>`, etc.).

-**Tip**: You don't need to worry about the fact that this components calls `<ReferenceField>` twice on the same table.
+**Tip**: You don't need to worry about the fact that these components calls `<ReferenceField>` twice on the same table.
 React-admin will only make one call to the API.

 This is fine, but what if you need to display the author details for a list of books?